-One of my favourites is this Roasted Poha Chivda (Flattened Rice Trail Mix).
+One of my favorites is this Roasted Poha Chivda (Flattened Rice Trail Mix).
 I do make a non-fried version and hence is perfect for snacking or your mid-evening snacks.
 It uses a thin variety of poha.

 And when it is such a common breakfast you would definitely have leftovers.
 Though the leftovers can be eaten by just warming it a bit, at times we get bored.
 I like to make this Poha cutlet or tikki from leftover poha.

-I make it in such a way that they are not dry but have a softness to them and at the same time is not soggy or sticky.
+I make it in such a way that they are not dry but have a softness to them and at the same time are not soggy or sticky.
 Difficult to explain, but I am trying my best.
 Each and every flake of poha should be separate but should not be dry.

 Recipe process of Kanda Poha

-I clean the poha and then give a quick rinse.
-Then I soak it in a colander so that the excess water is removed and the poha absorbs just enough water so that the rice flakes absorb water but at the same time does not get mushy or sticky.
+I clean the poha and then give it a quick rinse.
+Then I soak it in a colander so that the excess water is removed and the poha absorbs just enough water so that the rice flakes absorb water but at the same time do not get mushy or sticky.
 By following this process each and every flake is separate.

 Follow the recipe and you would get the perfect Kanda Poha every time in 10-15 minutes.